pg2455/AudioAge/README.md

 If `mlogger` is in the repo, you can also just  `python setup.py develop` instead of going through the above steps.

 ## Hyperparameter Tuning
-The only thing needed to run hyperparameter tuning is to write a python script like `run-gausswindow.py` and then run the generated scripts from it.
+The only thing needed to run hyperparameter tuning is to write a python script like `run-gausswindow.py` and then run the script generated from it.

 `run-gausswindow.py` is a script to generate `run_exp-GAUSSIANres18.sh`.
 The python script calls `generate_shell_script()` in `shell_utils.py` to generate a list of python commands needed to run for the experiment.